sgessa/Paseto/README.md

 ## Considerations for using this library

 There are a few library/binary requirements required in order for the Paseto library to work on any computer:
-1. Erlang version >= 20.1
+1. Erlang version >= 24.3
     * This is required because this was the first Erlang version to introduce crypto:sign/5.
-2. libsodium >= 1.0.13
-    * This is required for cryptography used in Paseto.
-    * This can be found at https://github.com/jedisct1/libsodium
-3. openssl >= 1.1
+2. openssl >= 1.1
     * This is needed for XChaCha-Poly1305 used for V2.Local Paseto

 ## Want to use this library through Guardian or Plugs?